 Musicals are a great way to forget your problems and indulge in something fun.
-One of the best part of musicals are undoubtedly the songs.
+One of the best parts of musicals is undoubtedly the songs.
 It is the music and the lyrics and the way they all fit together into a tune that is catchy or uplifting.
-Of course, not all tunes from musical are happy or positive, but those others are a subject for another list.
+Of course, not all songs from musical are happy or positive, but those others are a subject for another list.

 Today we are going to look at some of our favorite and happiest songs from musicals.

 While they are gallivanting across the historical city, Maria teaches them the basic concepts of singing.
 She does so with this tune.
-How could one not be happy when singing about female deer and jam and tea?
+How could one not be happy when singing about female deer, jam, and tea?
 Let’s face it, this tune is a toe tapper and a smile bringer.

 Does it get happier than this?
 Not much.
 This musical takes a dreary thing like rain and turns it into one of the catchiest upbeat numbers in musical history.
 When Gene Kelly leaves Debbie Reynolds house to head home one morning after the two of them and Donald O’Connor spend the night drinking coffee and brainstorming, he is so overjoyed with love that he dances through the streets spinning on flag poles and jumping in puddles.